LearningKeqi/RethinkingBCA/README.md

-# Rethinking Brain Connectome Analysis: Do Aggregation-based Graph Deep Learning Models Help?
+# Rethinking Functional Brain Connectome Analysis: Do Aggregation-based Graph Deep Learning Models Help?

 In this work, we investigate whether Graph Deep Learning models are truly effective for Brain Connectome Analysis.